-The six castles incorporated in the network entitled “Mittelalter und Renaissance auf Burgen” offer exciting exhibitions, in addition to old halls and thick walls.
+The five castles incorporated in the network entitled “Mittelalter und Renaissance auf Burgen” offer exciting exhibitions, in addition to old halls and thick walls.
 Some have been specially designed for families.
 We interviewed the director of Passau’s “Oberhausmuseum” on this subject.

 Fascinating Middle Ages

 Bavaria’s castles are usually located in particularly exposed places and, therefore, tend to offer an impressive panoramic view.
 “At the same time, many of them are considered to be cultural treasure chests,” says Stefanie Buchhold, the museum director at the Veste Oberhaus in Passau.
 “I probably enjoy something of a fateful connection to castles,” she says with a laugh.